Skip to main content

 expExpiration time (as a UNIX timestamp, in seconds).

 • exp is mandatory.
 Tokens without exp or with expired exp are rejected.
+A small amount of clock skew is tolerated.

 • iat and/or nbf are recommended but optional.